Marius Noubissi

-Marius Noubissi (born 28 November 1996) is a Cameroonian football player who plays as a forward, for Armenian Premier League club Pyunik.
+Marius Noubissi (born 28 November 1996) is a Cameroonian football player who plays as a forward, most recently for Armenian Premier League club Pyunik.

 Club career

 He made his professional debut in the Tunisian Ligue Professionnelle 1 for CS Sfaxien on 15 February 2015 in a game against Étoile du Sahel.

 On 31 January 2024, Noubissi left Valenciennes by mutual consent.

 On 1 February 2024, Noubissi signed a contract with Patro Eisden in Belgium until the end of the season, with an option to extend.

 On 18 August 2024, Armenian Premier League club Ararat-Armenia announced the signing of Noubissi.
 On 6 June 2025, Ararat-Armenia announced the departure of Noubissi.

 On 2 July 2025, fellow Armenian Premier League club Pyunik announced the singing of Noubissi.
+On 26 June 2026, Pyunik announced that Noubissi had left the club.